ProGamerGov/neural-style-pt/README.md

 * `-output_image`: Name of the output image.
 Default is `out.png`.
 * `-print_iter`: Print progress every `print_iter` iterations.
 Set to 0 to disable printing.
 * `-save_iter`: Save the image every `save_iter` iterations.
 Set to 0 to disable saving intermediate results.
+* `-log_level`: Print information at this level or above.
+10 by default for DEBUG, 20 for INFO, 30 for WARNING, 40 for ERROR and 50 for CRITICAL.
+The scripts currently only have INFO level outputs, so practical usage is 30 for quiet mode and leave it off for the default output.

 **Layer options**:
 * `-content_layers`: Comma-separated list of layer names to use for content reconstruction.